Superman Adventures: English/Spanish version by Berlitz Publishing

 The Learn Spanish with Superman series includes relettered speech bubbles, with over 300 Spanish words and phrases in red replacing the original text.
-Outside the comic panels frame, the replaced Spanish and the correspoding English texts are printed at the page border, but the English texts do not necessarily matching the ones in original publications.
+Outside the comic panels frame, the replaced Spanish and the corresponding English texts are printed at the page border, but the English texts do not necessarily match the ones in original publications.
 The Aprende Ingles Con Superman versions are in English text.